Nino’s is back.

 Mastic Beach’s popular pizzeria and restaurant is open again after a health scare led owners to temporarily shut down just before the New Year.

-“It was a scary time for all,” said Antonucci’s daughter Tricia.
+“It was a scary time for all,” said Antonacci’s daughter Tricia.
 “We wanted to be sure he would be okay and to take the proper precautions with the family, our staff and for our customers.”

 Tricia, in a Facebook post announcing Nino’s was re-opening over the weekend, explained that her father has recovered from his bout with COVID-19.